Healthy Grocery List ᐅ 13 Pantry Essentials

 Another must-have on your healthy shopping list is green tea.
 It is another valuable source of flavonoids (catechin), which have an antioxidant effect.
 The drink provides you with caffeine (just like coffee), but the effect is weaker, more gradual and longer-lasting.
 So if you are looking for a caffeine kick, but coffee makes your heart race, then green tea might be a suitable alternative.
 Give it a try and see!

-Free PDF to download: Your healthy shopping list
+Free PDF to download: Your healthy grocery list

 We have put together a healthy shopping list as a PDF to make your weekly grocery shopping easier and help stock up your pantry, too.
 Just download the list, print it out and take it with you to the supermarket!